 Sign up to instantly track website visitors IPs!

 There is still a chance though that you may become a target of an Internet hacker attack.
 An IP address attack spoofs your local Internet connection by trying to forge your computer’s IP via software vulnerabilities.
-If you have your phone, tablet, laptop or desktop computer connected directly to a high speed DSL or high speed Cable Modem without a router or a firewall, a hacker may be able to access the private data on your computer, especially if you use network file sharing or transfer enabled.
-In this situation, it would not be a bad idea to get a good firewall software along with an antivirus software commonly used by most people such as Antivir or Avast!, or a hardware router with a built in digital firewall.
-Some high speed DSL, Cable and Dish Internet service providers supply this type of security software at no cost to the people who use their services.
+If you have your phone, tablet, laptop, or desktop computer connected directly to a high-speed DSL or high-speed Cable Modem without a router or a firewall, a hacker may be able to access the private data on your computer, especially if you use a network file-sharing or transfer enabled.
+In this situation, it would not be a bad idea to get a good firewall software along with antivirus software commonly used by most people such as Antivir or Avast!, or a hardware router with a built-in digital firewall.
+Some high-speed DSL, Cable, and Dish Internet service providers supply this type of security software at no cost to the people who use their services.

-There is also definite advantage of having a true hardware firewall built-in into a router or DSL, Cable or Dish modem.
-While a software firewall is good and gives you full data transfer control, it may be susceptible to viruses, misconfiguration and crashes, while a hardware firewall does what it claims to do and always runs in the background.
-While a hardware firewall is generally more stable, allowing only outgoing traffic, it generally gives you a somewhat limited control of your inbound traffic.
-However, it provides you with the best possible protection to all of the computers on your local network from a dangerous inbound traffic.
-All high speed Internet service providers, including but not limited to DSL, Cable and Dish network are susceptible to end user security risks, although many of them take extra steps to protect their users.
+There is also the definite advantage of having a true hardware firewall built-in into a router or DSL, Cable, or Dish modem.
+While a software firewall is good and gives you full data transfer control, it may be susceptible to viruses, misconfiguration, and crashes, while a hardware firewall does what it claims to do and always runs in the background.
+While a hardware firewall is generally more stable, allowing only outgoing traffic, it generally gives you somewhat limited control of your inbound traffic.
+However, it provides you with the best possible protection to all of the computers on your local network from dangerous inbound traffic.
+All high-speed Internet service providers, including but not limited to DSL, Cable, and Dish network are susceptible to end-user security risks, although many of them take extra steps to protect their users.